relliebalagat/b3nc-balagat-rellie/README.md

 ## 2017-11-08
 ### CSS Box Model
-We learn how does some of the elements in HTML is a box.
 CSS Box Model is one of hardest part in CSS.
 I tried to learn it before on my own and it was not easy.
 But after learning yesterday about CSS Box Model, tt somehow ease my undestanding on CSS Box model.